acha666/ADUMx165_USB_Isolator/readme.md

 **Note**: The external auxiliary power supply must not be connected to the same device as the upstream USB port; otherwise, isolation will fail.

+#### Updated Note (2024-12-15)

+Previously, the TLV76750 was configured for a fixed 5V output.
+Under heavy load, line losses might reduce the output voltage.
+It has been replaced with the adjustable TLV76701, with the output voltage set to approximately 5.2V.

 ### Device Selection Recommendations

 #### ADUM3165/4165